How to Respond to Statement of Purpose Prompt for the University of Texas-Austin as a Transfer Student

 • What circumstances or experiences add value to your application and, by extension, the academic environment in the courses for your first-choice major?

 • Is your first-choice major the same one you are studying at your current university?
-If so, what opportunities does UT-Austin provide that your current college or university doesn’t and why are those opportunities important to your academic or professional development?
+If so, what opportunities does UT-Austin provide that your current college or university doesn’t, and why are those opportunities important to your academic or professional development?

 • If you are changing majors, why are you making that change?
 In as compelling terms as possible, why is that change the best for you and your goals as you transfer to UT-Austin?

-Regardless of whether you’re staying the same major or switching, support your first-choice major with the life experiences that confirmed your investment in the field.
-What academic and extracurricular experiences have given you a glimpse of the field and deepened your interest in it.
+Regardless of whether you’re staying in the same major or switching, support your first-choice major with the life experiences that confirmed your investment in the field.
+What academic and extracurricular experiences have given you a glimpse of the field and deepened your interest in it?
 Additionally, spend ample time reviewing the department or major’s webpage.
-Take note of the classes, academic resources, travel abroad programs, student organizations, and professional opportunities that are available through that department that excite you.
+Take note of the classes, academic resources, study abroad programs, student organizations, and professional opportunities that are available through that department that excite you.
 Are they truly unique to UT-Austin, so much so that they warrant transferring?
 Above all else, how do these personal, professional, and academic opportunities get you closer to your career and life goals?

 Final Thoughts